-The Council expect to adopt the Local Plan (2021-2037) on the 25 January 2024, from which date it will immediately take effect as the development plan for the borough.
-All applications, and appeals, that remain undetermined from the adoption date, must be determined against the new development plan, which means all applications will be required to deliver 10% BNG by local policy CP6.
-The national, mandatory BNG will take effect from 12 February 2024 (for majors, and 2 April 2024 for all other development), and will apply to all applications submitted from that nationally set date.
+The Council adopted the Local Plan (2021-2037) on the 25 January 2024 and it is now the development plan for the borough.
+All applications, and appeals, that are undetermined from the adoption date, must be determined against the new development plan, which means all applications will be required to deliver 10% BNG by local policy CP6.
+The national, mandatory BNG takes effect from 12 February 2024 (for majors, and 2 April 2024 for all other development), and will apply to all applications submitted from that nationally set date.
 This means there will be a slight overlap in requirements: any applications already submitted to the Council by the date mandatory BNG takes effect, but which are underdetermined, are not liable to deliver BNG under the national legislation, but will be required to do so under local policy.
 For the purpose of clarity then, the Council will expect all developments to deliver 10% BNG and evidence this in the same way, through the processes set out through this guidance note, whether the net gains are required by local Policy CP6 or the national requirements.